-How I Crowdfunded $27,000 for a Master of Laws at Harvard: Strategies That Worked for Me
+How I Crowdfunded $27,000 for Harvard LL.M.: Strategies That Worked for Me

 This post is an excerpt from The Ultimate Guide to Funding Your Master's Degree, in full available here.